Fermion localization on branes with generalized dynamics: Fermion localization

-This result clearly shows that the zero mode of the left-handed fermions is normalized only for $\eta>\frac{c}{\pi}\,\sqrt{\frac{2b}{3}}$.
+This result clearly shows that if $\eta>\frac{c}{\pi}\,\sqrt{\frac{2b}{3}}$ the zero mode of the left-handed fermions is normalized.
 Note that the asymptotic behavior of the normalization condition for this case is independent of $\alpha$.
-Now, under the change $\eta\rightarrow-\eta$ ($L_{0}\rightarrow R_{0}$) we obtain that the right-handed fermions can not be a normalizable zero mode.
-The shape of the potentials for this case are shown in Fig. (\ref{pe}) for some values of $\alpha$.
-The Fig. (\ref{pe}a) shows that the potential of left-handed fermions, $V_{L}$, is indeed a volcano -like potential.
-The shapes of the matter energy density, $V_{L}$ potential and zero mode for this case are shown in Fig. (\ref{alpha01}) for $\alpha=0.1$.
-A similar behavior is obtained for $\alpha=1$ and $\alpha=10$.
-The Fig. (\ref{alpha01}) clearly shows that the effective potential $V_{L}$ has a minimum at the localization of the brane, therefore, this clearly shows that the zero mode of the left-handed fermions is localized on the brane.
-On the other hand, the figure (\ref{pe}a) shows that the depth of the well structure decreases as $\alpha$ increases.
-From this can be conclude that the ability to trap fermions of the effective potential $V_{L}$ is inversely proportional to $\alpha$.
-Figure (\ref{pe}b) shows that the potential $V_{R}$ is always positive.
-This effective potential has a maximum that decreases as $\alpha$ increases.
-Therefore, none bound fermions with right chirality can not be trapped by the potential $V_{R}$.
+For the right-handed fermions, we can use the change $\eta\rightarrow-\eta$ (that implies $L_{0}\rightarrow R_{0}$) in (\ref{in}) and we can conclude that the right-handed fermions can not be a normalizable zero mode.
+The shape of the potentials for this case are shown in figures~\ref{pea} and~\ref{peb} for some values of $\alpha$.
+The Fig.~\ref{pea} shows that the potential of left-handed fermions, $V_{L}$, is indeed a volcano-like potential and that the depth of the well structure decreases as $\alpha$ increases.
+From this, we can conclude that the ability to trap fermions of the effective potential $V_{L}$ is inversely proportional to $\alpha$.
+On the other hand, Figure~\ref{peb} shows that the potential $V_{R}$ is always positive (none bound fermions) and this effective potential has a maximum that decreases as $\alpha$ increases.
 The analytic expressions for this model are only valid for $\alpha$ small.
 For $\alpha$, which is not necessarily small, the numerical study is used.
 The numerical study done for a large range of values of $\alpha$ bear out our results.